-MOU FOR BARGAINING UNITS A, B, C, D, AND F
+MOU FOR BARGAINING UNITS A, B, C, D, F, and H PREAMBLE

-PREAMBLE

-This Memorandum of Understanding ("Agreement") is entered into by the State of Maryland ("Employer") and the American Federation of State, County and Municipal Employees, AFL-CIO ("Union"), and has as its purpose the promotion of harmonious relations between the Employer and the Union; the establishment of an equitable and peaceful procedure for the resolution of differences without disruption in the workplace; and includes the agreement of the parties on the standards of wages, hours and other terms and conditions of employment for the Bargaining Unit A, B, C, D, and F employees covered hereunder.
-The Employer recognizes the commitment of the Union and employees to organizational efficiency and high quality services and will actively encourage the sharing of concerns regarding management practices, policies and procedures.
+This Memorandum of Understanding ("Agreement" or "MOU") is entered into by the State of Maryland ("Employer" or "State") and the American Federation of State, County and Municipal Employees, AFL-CIO ("Union" or "AFSCME"), and has as its purpose the promotion of harmonious relations between the Employer and the Union; the establishment of an equitable and peaceful procedure for the resolution of differences without disruption in the workplace; and includes the agreement of the parties on the standards of wages, hours and other terms and conditions of employment for the Bargaining Unit A, B, C, D, F, and H employees covered hereunder.
+The Employer recognizes the commitment of the Union and employees to organizational efficiency and high-quality services and will actively encourage the sharing of concerns regarding management practices, policies and procedures.

 It is understood that agreements on issues requiring approval by the General Assembly of Maryland are tentative pending approval of the General Assembly of Maryland.
-The provisions of this Agreement shall in no way diminish or infringe any rights, responsibilities, power or duties conferred by the Constitution of the State of Maryland, the Annotated Code of Maryland and the Collective Bargaining Law (Title 3, State Personnel and Pensions Article) and all laws are hereby incorporated in this Agreement as if fully set forth herein, and in the event of a conflict between this Agreement and the law, the law shall prevail.
+The provisions of this Agreement shall in no way diminish or infringe any rights, responsibilities, power or duties conferred by the Constitution of the State of Maryland, the Annotated Code of Maryland and the Collective Bargaining Law (Title 3, State Personnel and Pensions Article and Title 22, State Government Article) and all laws are hereby incorporated in this Agreement as if fully set forth herein, and in the event of a conflict between this Agreement and the law, the law shall prevail.